 Backing future champions at NZ Rural Games

-Crowning the nation’s top rookie axeman, the New Zealand Rookies Championship, presented by the New Zealand Axemen’s Association will be part of the Ford Ranger New Zealand Rural Games tomorrow.
+Crowning the nation’s top rookie axeman, the New Zealand Rookies Championship, presented by the New Zealand Axemen’s Association will be part of the Ford Ranger New Zealand Rural Games on the 13th March.

 “There’s a strong connection between woodchopping, forestry, and sawmilling – it’s all about skill, respect for timber, and mastering a craft,” says Alexa Vorster, Marketing Manager for Wood-Mizer New Zealand which is sponsoring the Championship.
 “Supporting the next generation of athletes at this grassroots level is a perfect fit for us.
 It reflects Wood-Mizer’s commitment to supporting the skills, communities, and rural traditions at the heart of New Zealand.”